Port of Novorossiysk: Novorossiysk Timber Port

 Before the Russian Revolution no Russian Black Sea ports had specialized timber handling terminals.
 However, NSP historically processed various timber cargo flows to the Near East.
 In 1929—31 the very first terminal for timber export was put into operation at the port of Novorossiysk, comprising warehouses, log yards, and special berths.
 As soon as in 1940—41 the company was shut along with a complete cease of foreign trade via NSP.
 By 1945 a new timber yard was opened at the Port of Novorossiysk.
 The state company, managed by Glavsnables (General Directorate for Wood and Timber Supply), handled hardwood timber deliveries from Romania.
 By 1956 the yard was reorganized into Novorossiysk timber port under the management of USSR Ministry for Paper and Timber Industries.

 USSR Ministry of Forest Economy granted 8 mln roubles on expansion and development of the timber harbour.
-It was targeted on trade with Mediterranean and Middle Eastern countries with an estimated export volume of 250 thousand m³ and 100 thousand m³ import.
+It was targeted on trade with Mediterranean and Middle Eastern countries with an estimated export volume of 250 thousand m^{3} and 100 thousand m^{3} import.
 In the following years, the terminal capacity grew rapidly.
-In 1958 the Timber Port of Novorossiysk total turnover reached 415 thousand m³, by 10 years it boosted up to 1700 (including 850 thousand m³ of timber cargo).
+In 1958 the Timber Port of Novorossiysk total turnover reached 415 thousand m^{3}, by 10 years it boosted up to 1700 (including 850 thousand m^{3} of timber cargo).

 By 1980 the Timber Port covered 56.8 ha and became an enterprise of federal importance.
 It was equipped with 30 various cranes (portal, frame, tower, railway, etc.), the timber terminal had 2 separate lines for lumber drying and bundling, grading and sorting machines, and a whole fleet of machinery (52 electric and truck loaders, 33 lumber trucks, 9 transporter trains, etc.).
 In 1992 NSP went public and was renamed into Novoroslesexport, later privatized.
 Then it began operating as a diverse harbour, handling various cargo.
 The first container terminal was launched in 1999.
 In 2006 Novoroslesexport was acquired by the NMTP Group.